decaf-dev/obsidian-vault-explorer/README.md

 Vault Explorer is an [Obsidian.md](https://obsidian.md) plugin for desktop only.
 It allows you to explore your vault in visual format.

-This plugin is a replacement for some of the functionality found in [Obsidian DataLoom](https://github.com/trey-wallis/obsidian-dataloom).
+This plugin is a replacement to some of the functionality found in [Obsidian DataLoom](https://github.com/trey-wallis/obsidian-dataloom).

 ## About